BluDay/impart-core/README.md

-# impart
+# impart-core

-Multi-purpose chat program.

-Core process for clients.
+Core process for Impart.